 Next, we'll attach the Raspberry Pi Zero WH to the acrylic baseplate.

 Remove the Zero WH from its antistatic bag.
 Flip the baseplate over, so that the rubber feet are now sitting on the surface on which you're working, and the outline of the Zero WH is at the top left corner.
 Sit the Zero WH on this space, with the GPIO pins towards the top of the acrylic baseplate (the solder joints underneath the Zero WH's header should sit neatly in the cutout at the top).
-Use two of the M2.5 metal screws and two of the plastic nuts to attach the Zero WH using the bottom pair of mounting holes (the ones further away from the Zero WH's GPIO pins).
+Use two of the M2.5 metal screws and two nuts to attach the Zero WH using the bottom pair of mounting holes (the ones further away from the Zero WH's GPIO pins).

 The thinner acrylic piece is a shim layer that levels up the metal standoffs that attach the Keybow PCB to the baseplate and Zero WH, so that they all sit at the same height.
 We'll fit it now, using one of the standoffs.